 There is a mention of site quality scores, but not how they are determined.
 The patent does tell us that the search engine might use a white list of high-quality sites and a blacklist of low-quality sites prepared manually or by some other method offline.

-We are also told that information about queries might be collected over a period of time.
+We are also told that information about queries might be collected over some time.
 If a certain amount of the top-ranking pages for the initial query are on low-quality sites, a second query based upon that first query might be used.
 The patent tells us that one way it might do this is to use a database that “includes substitute query terms and can generate an alternative query by substituting a substitute query term for one of the query terms in the first query.”
 This reminded me of some posts I have written about Google patents covering substitute query terms like I wrote about in:

 - How Google May Substitute Query Terms with Co-Occurrence